getampt/docs/parameters.md

 ---
 title: Parameters
-description: Built-in parameter store to keep secrets encrpyted and available only during runtime.
+description: Built-in parameter store to keep secrets encrypted and available only during runtime.
 ---

 Ampt's built-in parameter store allows developers to store the parameters in a secure way, and to use them programmatically with the `params` interface of Ampt SDK.
 All the parameters are encrypted both at transit and at rest and only decrypted during runtime.